signal deck // adaptive soundtrack

 5. 2007input-validation wake-up call

-The SQL injection wave made parameterized queries non-negotiable.
+SQL injection waves made parameterized queries a baseline requirement.

 $stmt = $pdo->prepare('SELECT * FROM users WHERE username = :u');